When Can Baby Goats Go Outside ?

 Raise Their Sleeping Area Off the Ground

 Cold air tends to settle down at ground level, which is exactly where your baby goats may be laying down and attempting to stay warm.
-This can cause them to catch hypothermia as they endure the cold air all night long.
+This can cause them to become too cold and get sick.

 One of the best ways to keep this from happening is to give them a raised sleeping area.
 There are two good reasons why this is a wonderful idea:

-• A raised sleeping area is off the ground, and the cold air
+• A raised sleeping area is off the ground, which in cold climates is often frozen

 • Warmer air tends to rise higher than cold air, which means that the goats might enjoy some level of increased warmth in a raised sleeping bed